 AgentOps automatically tracks LLM interactions in your application.
-For more detailed tracking, especially in multi-agent systems, you can use additional features to associate operations with specific agents.
+For more detailed tracking, especially in multi-agent systems, you can use the @agent decorator to associate operations with specific agents.

 For simple applications, AgentOps will automatically track your LLM calls without additional configuration: